Interpreting PoET Results Table#

 Once the structure prediction job completes, the structure viewer will appear on the right side of the page.
 The prediction model can be changed via the Structure Predictor dropdown located above the viewer.
 Hover over a sequence in the results table to preview and compare its structure against the query structure.
 The viewer also displays key metrics, including:

-• pLDDT (predicted Local Distance Difference Test): A per-residue confidence score (commonly scaled from 0-100 or 0.0-1.0) indicating how reliable each residue’s predicted position is.
+pLDDT (predicted Local Distance Difference Test): A per-residue confidence score (commonly scaled 0-100) indicating how reliable each residue’s predicted position is.
+In this table, the value shown is the average pLDDT across residues, not per-residue scores.

 Click a sequence to expand the structure viewer, which will overlay the results table.
 In this view, you can examine detailed metrics and sequence-to-prompt alignment for the selected sequence.